-1999 - The first birthing kits were made in Adelaide, South Australia, by members of the Zonta Club of Adelaide Hills.
+The first birthing kits were made in Adelaide, South Australia, by members of the Zonta Club of Adelaide Hills.
 These kits were bound for Papua New Guinea.

-2004 - The project was accepted as a District Project byAustralian Zonta Districts 22, 23 and 24 and kits were now being made as part of the Zonta Birthing Kit Project.
+The project was accepted as a District Project by Australian Zonta Districts 22, 23 and 24 and kits were now being made as part of the Zonta Birthing Kit Project.

-2006 - Birthing Kit Foundation Australia was established.
+Birthing Kit Foundation Australia was established.

-2017 - over 1.65 million kits have been packed and distributed to women overseas.
+Over 2.8 million kits have been packed and distributed to women overseas.

-WHAT DOES BKFA DO?
+What does BKFA do?

-- BKFA provides an opportunity for Australian volunteers to fundraise for and engage in the assembly of Birthing Kits. - BKFA establishes partnerships with approved field organisations in developing countries who receive and distribute Birthing Kits to vulnerable women to help enable a clean and safe birthing environment. - BKFA provides funding for collaborative and sustainable community development projects, supported by research and advocacy for improved maternal and newborn outcomes at the local, national and international level.
+provides an opportunity for Australian volunteers to fundraise for and engage in the assembly of Birthing Kits.

+establishes partnerships with approved field organisations in developing countries who receive and distribute Birthing Kits to vulnerable women.

-OUR VISION, MISSION & VALUES
+provides funding for community development projects, supported by research and advocacy for improved maternal and newborn outcomes.

+Our Vision and Mission

+Vision

-Vision: A world in which preventable maternal and newborn mortality and morbidity has been eliminated.
+A world in which all women and girls have access to a clean and safe birth.

-Mission: BKFA works in developing countries to enable a safe pregnancy along with clean childbirth and postnatal environments

-Values: BKFA works with partners who do not discriminate on the basis of gender, race, religion, political beliefs, marital status, disability, age or socio-economic status.

-WHAT IS A BIRTHING KIT?
+Mission

+- To positively impact the lives of mothers and babies in developing countries. - To partner with and empower our partner organisations and communities. - To enable systems where women and girls become truly empowered.

+What is a Birthing Kit?